-S25 Design and conduct an extensive piece of independent empirical research using appropriate psychological methods and techniques.
-Present and critically evaluate the findings from the research adopting evidence-based reasoning to examine pertinent practical, theoretical and ethical issues (including and awareness of BPS and BACP ethics).
+S25 design and conduct an extensive piece of independent empirical research using appropriate psychological methods and techniques.
+Present and critically evaluate the findings from the research adopting evidence-based reasoning to examine pertinent practical, theoretical and ethical issues.

 External and Internal Reference Points